BoChenGroup/PyDPM/README.md

 model.save()
 ```

->Example: a few code lines to quickly
+>Example: a few code lines to quickly deploy distribution sampler of Pydpm on GPU.

 ```python
 from pydpm._sampler import Basic_Sampler